babybuddy/babybuddy/docs/setup/deployment.md

 ### Example deployment

-*This example assumes a 512 MB VPS instance with Ubuntu 18.04.* It uses Python 3.6+, nginx, uwsgi and sqlite.
-It should be sufficient for a few users(e.g., two parents and 1+ child).
+*This example assumes a 1 GB VPS instance with Ubuntu 20.04.* It uses Python 3.8, nginx, uwsgi and sqlite.
+It should be sufficient for a few users (e.g., two parents and any number of children).

 1. Install system packages